 The selected persistence doesn't have support for gateway deduplication storage. exception will be thrown at endpoint startup.

-At startup the Gateway will attempt to recreate the urlacls so that the process can listen on a specific port.
-If it already exists warning is logged.
-In this case the following will appear in the configured log.
+At startup the gateway will attempt to recreate the urlacls so that the process can listen on a specific port.
+If they already exist, a warning is logged:

 WARN NServiceBus.Installation.GatewayHttpListenerInstaller Failed to grant to grant user 'Machine\UserName' HttpListener permissions.
 Processing will continue.
 Try running the following command from an admin console: netsh http add urlacl url=http://localhost:25894/MyEndpoint/ user="Machine\MyEndpointServiceAccount" The error message from running the above command is: Url reservation add failed, Error: 183 Cannot create a file when that file already exists.